SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Smart home challenges aside, Blink Outdoor redeems itself in other areas, exhibiting the same strengths that made me a fan of the brand in the first place: Fluid video resolution at up to 1080p; seamless two-way talk; customizable motion detection; and that easy installation Blink is famous for.

-Before pivoting into pricing and storage options on Blink, I think it’s worth pointing out that these cameras are not ideal as pet monitors.
-While they’re pretty sensitive to most types of motion out of the box, in my tests, none of the Blink cameras were triggered by the family dog, as wiggly and rambunctious as he is.
+Before pivoting into pricing and storage options on Blink, we think it’s worth pointing out that these cameras are not ideal as pet monitors.
+While they’re pretty sensitive to most types of motion out of the box, in our tests, none of the Blink cameras were triggered by the family dog, as wiggly and rambunctious as he is.
 It could be that more fine-tuning in the app is needed to remedy this, but it could also be that this $80 camera just isn’t strong in this way, and that’s totally okay.

 Fortunately, there’s a camera or two out there that handles this much better.
-As noted when I tested and reviewed YI’s Home 3 camera, the camera seemed to enjoy sending entertaining recordings of said pup in all sorts of precarious positions – no app tinkering needed.
+As noted when we tested and reviewed YI’s Home 3 camera, the camera seemed to enjoy sending entertaining recordings of said pup in all sorts of precarious positions – no app tinkering needed.
 Keep in mind, too, this camera costs $20, so there isn’t much tinkering to be done, anyway.

 Who knows, maybe the dog ate jumping beans that day.
 But it’s just something you might pick up from time to time when comparing home security companies.
 Motion sensors sometimes work in mysterious ways.